Are you looking for a magical winter city break? From Budapest to Stockholm, check out these incredible cities for a snowy city break!

 New York, USA

-New York City is the quintessential winter holidays city.
+New York City is always up there as one of the best city breaks in winter.
 Almost every Christmas movie ever made is set here for good reason; it is magical over the holidays.

 There are decorated trees everywhere, including in many city parks; the enormous tree at Rockefeller center, which is draped in lights and topped with an enormous crystal; a tree covered in animal origami at the Museum of Natural History, and many more.